odelaneau/shapeit5/docs/docs/documentation/phase_common.md

 ### Description
 Tool to phase common sites, typically SNP array data, or the first step of WES/WGS data.
+This is basically an improved version of [SHAPEIT4](https://odelaneau.github.io/shapeit4/) and serves as a replacement.

 ### Usage
 Simple run